|Born||in Los Angeles, California, USA|

 Mini Bio (1)

-Tisa Farrow called it a day as an actress in the early 1980s and went on to a successful career as a nurse in Vermont.
+Tisa Farrow called it a day as an actress after 1980, and went on to a successful career as a nurse in Vermont.

 - IMDb Mini Biography By: woodyanders (qv's & corrections by A. Nonymous)